mrchughes/FEP/SPECIFICATION.md

 - All interactions with other services must be implemented using the API Registry
 - Must integrate with Northern Electric for utility bill verification
-- Must integrate with DRO for debt relief eligibility verification
+- Must integrate with DRO for birth and marriage certificate verification
 - Services should gracefully handle unavailability of dependent services
 - Retry mechanisms should be implemented for transient failures
 - Circuit breakers should be used to prevent cascading failures